flamisz/pomodoro/README.md

 ## How to use it

 This is a php app.
-Clone the repo and type: `php pomodoro start`.
+Clone the repo, `composer install` and type: `php pomodoro start`.
 Other way to download the `builds/pomodoro` file and run it: `./pomodoro start`.

 ## Options